thruston/tex-tristram/README.md

 - p.17, after flourish  Missing catch-word "A"
 - p.59, line 3          final "e" in the line has slipped
 - p.90, line 14         "been" --> "had been" (word dropped at line break)
-- p.99, line 14         The "u" in "Garagantua" has been inverted
+- p.99, line 14         "Garagantna" --> "Garagantua" (compositor confused u and n)
 - p.100, last line      Missing catch-word ?
+"The" in Gothic type?